Portal¶

 Download and run the install script from vinceliuice/Qogir-theme.

-Change Linux user directory
+Move Linux user directory

-command, which changes the user's home dir.
+Use sudo and at to schedule the usermod command, which moves the user's home dir.

 heredoc: Passing multiple lines of string